akshayathangella14-del/ATP-MERN-Week-6-Assignments/README.md

-This detailed documentation covers the Week 6 assignments of the ATP MERN program.
-This week transitions from foundational frontend styling to **advanced React state management**, **client-side routing**, and the implementation of a **Mini-MERN Full-Stack Application**.

 # Week 6: Advanced React & MERN Integration

 This repository contains three distinct projects that demonstrate advanced concepts in full-stack development, ranging from local state hooks to global state management and persistent backend integration.